Dnlbb/calculating-the-angle-in-the-elbow/README.md

 * If landmarks are detected, calculates the angle at the elbow using the positions of the shoulder, elbow, wrist.
 * Draws the landmarks and connections using MediaPipe's drawing utilities.
 * Displays the angle and a message about its value on the screen.
-### Clean-up
-* Releases the webcam and destroys all OpenCV windows when the program is terminated.
-## Customization
-You can modify the landmark points to calculate angles for different parts of the body by adjusting the indices used for the shoulder, elbow, and wrist.

-Feel free to explore other MediaPipe solutions and expand this application as needed!